 Next we present the Virtual Instances Generator (VIG) that we implemented in the NPD Benchmark.
 VIG produces a virtual instance by inserting data into the original database.
-The generator is general in the sense that, although it currently works with the NPD database, it can produce data also starting from instances different from NPD.
-The algorithm can be divided into two main phases, namely (i) an analysis phase, where statistics for relevant measures on the real-world data are identified, and (ii) a generation phase, where data is produced according to the identified statistics.
+The generator is general in the sense that, although it currently works with the NPD database, it can produce data also starting from instances different than NPD.
+The algorithm can be divided into two main phases, namely (i) an analysis phase, where statistics for relevant measures on the real-world data are identified; (ii) a generation phase, where data is produced according to the statistics identified in the analysis phase.